-Food, shelter and clothing are fundamental human needs, and they are the first things we provide to homeless people who show up at our door.
+Food, shelter and clothing are fundamental human needs, and they are the first things we provide to people experiencing homelessness who show up at our door.

 Recovery For Men

-Over half of the homeless population in the US suffer from addiction.
-Unless addictions are addressed, they are unlikely to move away from homelessness.
+Over half of those experiencing homelessness in the US suffer from substance use disorder.
+Unless substance use disorder is addressed, they are unlikely to move away from homelessness.

 Recovery for Women